-For every day you don’t pay your taxes, the IRS charges you interest.
-The current interest rate is 5%, and it builds until you pay the entire bill.
+For every day you don’t pay your taxes, the IRS charges you interest—at a rate that builds until you pay the entire bill.

 What is the deadline for filing a tax extension?

-The tax extension deadline is always the same as Tax Day.
-For tax season 2019, the deadline is April 15.
+The tax extension deadline is always the same as Tax Day, April 15.

 Can you file an extension after the April 15 deadline?

 No!
 If you’re late on filing the form that helps you file your taxes late (yes, read that again slowly), you will face a filing penalty.